ArchipelagoMW/Archipelago/worlds/zillion/docs/setup_en.md

 1. Provide your config (yaml) file to the host and obtain your patch file
     - When you join a multiworld game, you will be asked to provide your config file to whoever is hosting.
 Once that is done, the host will provide you with either a link to download your patch file, or with a zip file containing everyone's patch files.
 Your patch file should have a `.apzl` extension.
+       - If you activate the "room generation" option in your config (yaml), you might want to tell your host that the generation will take longer than normal.
+It takes approximately 20 seconds longer for each Zillion player that enables this option.
 2. Create your ROM
     - Linux
        - In the Archipelago Launcher, choose "Open Patch" and select your `.apzl` patch file.